XNU: Mach

 The basis of the XNU kernel is a heavily modified (hybrid) Open Software Foundation Mach kernel (OSF MK) 7.3.
 OSF MK 7.3 is a microkernel that includes applicable code from the University of Utah Mach 4 kernel and from the many Mach 3.0 variants forked from the original Carnegie Mellon University Mach 3.0 microkernel.

+XNU doesn't use Mach as a microkernel, rather including other subsystems (such as the BSD one) as a part of the kernel, instead of as a userspace daemons.
+Mach in XNU is used to manage virtual memory, facilitate Inter-process communication (IPC), and do Input/output (I/O) operations with the console.

 OSF MK 7.3 is able to run the core of an operating system as separated processes, which allows a great flexibility (it could run several operating systems in parallel above the Mach core), but this often reduces performance because of time-consuming kernel/user mode context switches and overhead stemming from mapping or copying messages between the address spaces of the kernel and that of the service daemons.

 Apple licensed OSF MK 7.3 from the OSF, and attempted to streamline some tasks by building BSD functions into the kernel along with the Mach code.
 The result is a heavily modified (hybrid) OSF MK 7.3 kernel.

 BSD

 The Berkeley Software Distribution (BSD) part of the kernel provides the Portable Operating System Interface (POSIX) application programming interface (API, BSD system calls), the Unix process model atop Mach tasks, basic security policies, user and group ids, permissions, the network protocol stack (protocols), the virtual file system code (including a file system independent journaling layer), several local file systems such as Hierarchical File System (HFS, HFS Plus (HFS+)) and Apple File System (APFS), the Network File System (NFS) client and server, cryptographic framework, UNIX System V inter-process communication (IPC), audit subsystem, mandatory access control, and some of the locking primitives.
 The BSD code present in XNU has been most recently synchronised with that from the FreeBSD kernel.
 Although much of it has been significantly modified, code sharing still occurs between Apple and the FreeBSD Project as of 2009.
+The first thing that happens after Mach initializes BSD is the initialization of memory allocation.